 I need to know if there are any errors (typos) in the pattern.
 Do the images, cutting and piecing instructions make sense as they are written in the pattern?
 I want to ensure that these errors are identified and corrected before moving the pattern into the Cloud Quilting shop.

-I need you to commit to completing the pattern test within a reasonable amount of agreed time (2-3 weeks).
+I need you to complete the pattern test within a reasonable amount of agreed time (something like 2-3 weeks).

 You'll provide invaluable detailed feedback on the pattern.
 If there is an error, I need to know where the error is (fabric requirements, cutting instructions, block construction), what the problem is and a suggested correction.
 Have I asked for one too many 3” x 3” squares or is there something that doesn’t make sense in the seam pressing?

-Once you have finished, I would like a lovely image of your pieced quilt top that I could use on social media as well as acknowledgement of anything you post on your own social media channels.
+Once you have finished, it would be great to have a lovely image of your pieced quilt top that I could use on social media..

 Get in touch!